cfengine/documentation/resources/additional-topics/cloud-computing.markdown

 books, rent cars and get water from the water authority.
 Different economic models have different applications.

-## How does CFEngine enable Cloud Computing?
+## How does CFEngine enable cloud computing?

 CFEngine has technology that can quickly bring machines, either real or virtual, from an uninitiated state to a fully working and customized state in seconds or